 But basically, Karl was just living in front of himself.
 He wore a mask and hid his true personality.
 But when his supervisor exposed an intern in front of the entire department, Karl was furious.
 He couldn't stand by and watch how unfairly the intern was treated.
 Because she was right about the idea she presented to the team.

 And so Karl took the initiative and stood up for the intern.
 He shouted at his boss and made it impressively clear to him that the intern was in the right.
 Suddenly there was silence.
-For no one had experienced Karl in this way before.
-He was also astonished that he could talk to his superior in this way.
+No one had ever experienced Karl like this before.
+He was also amazed that he could talk to his boss in this way.

 At that moment, Karl's collar not only burst.
 He also conquered his addiction to recognition.
 From then on, Karl communicated his opinion openly and honestly at all times.
 He had found himself and finally had the courage to live authentically.
 He unleashed his full Potential and just felt happy and free as a result.